Overview

 Evaluation

-To receive credit for the SPAN 400 challenge registration, you must achieve a grade of at least D (50 percent) on the final written examination.
+To receive credit for the SPAN 400 challenge registration, students must achieve a grade of at least D (50 percent) on the exam.

 Challenge for credit course registration form